ietf-wg-privacypass/draft-ietf-privacypass-key-consistency/draft-ietf-privacypass-key-consistency.md

 There are two different predicates for consistency, defined below.

-- Consistency: Two key sets with the same set ID are consistent iff the intersection of key IDs for each set is non-empty.
+- Consistency: Two key sets with the same set ID are consistent if and only if (iff) the intersection of key IDs for each set is non-empty.
 - Global consistency: A key set is globally consistent iff, for all key sets with the same set ID, the set of key IDs intersects with the key IDs of the candidate key set.